Meural raises $5 million and brings Canvas to over 100 stores

 Digital art technology company Meural has raised a $5 million Series A round of funding, led by Corigin Ventures and with participation from Netgear, Resolute Venture Partners and assorted angels.
 The $5 million in fresh funds accompanies the news that Meural will now be distributing its Canvas in retail stores across the U.S., Canada, the U.K., Germany, France and the Netherlands.

-Meural’s new funding brings its total raised to $9 million to date, and its last round from April 2016 for $3 million in seed funding was also led by Corigin Ventures.
-The goal with its new war chest is to helping it get Meural in front of more people in person, something it believes will be key to expanding the product to more mainstream consumer adoption.
+Meural’s new funding brings its total raised to $9 million to date; its last round from April 2016 for $3 million in seed funding was also led by Corigin Ventures.
+The goal with its new war chest is to help get Meural in front of more people in person, something it believes will be key to expanding the product to more mainstream consumer adoption.

 0